Galamrani/Dating-App/README.md

 # DatingApp

-DatingApp is a full-stack web application similar to Tinder, with various cool features.
+DatingApp is a full-stack web application similar to Tinder.
 It enables users to create profiles, browse other profiles, like users, match with them, and communicate via real-time messaging.
-The backend is built with .NET Web API, and the frontend is developed using Angular.

 ## Deployed Application

+The backend is developed using .NET Web API, and the frontend is built with Angular.
-The application is currently deployed and can be accessed at the following URL: [https://dating-appv1.fly.dev/](https://dating-appv1.fly.dev/)
+The app is currently deployed and can be accessed at the following URL: [https://dating-appv1.fly.dev/](https://dating-appv1.fly.dev/)

 ## Table of Contents